-- (a) Any member of a public body who wishes to participate remotely shall, as soon as reasonably possible prior to a meeting, notify the chair or, in the chair's absence, the person chairing the meeting, of his or her desire to do so and the reason for and facts supporting his or her request. - (b) At the start of the meeting, the chair shall announce the name of any member who will be participating remotely.
-This information shall also be recorded in the meeting minutes. - (c) All votes taken during any meeting in which a member participates remotely shall be by roll call vote. - (d) A member participating remotely may participate in an executive session, but shall state at the start of any such session that no other person is present and/or able to hear the discussion at the remote location, unless presence of that person is approved by a simple majority vote of the public body. - (e) When feasible, the chair or, in the chair's absence, the person chairing the meeting, shall distribute to remote participants, in advance of the meeting, copies of any documents or exhibits that he or she reasonably anticipates will be used during the meeting.
-If used during the meeting, such documents shall be part of the official record of the meeting, and shall be listed in the meeting minutes and retained in accordance with M.G.L. c.
+- 1. As a courtesy, a member needing to participate remotely in a meeting should notify the chair, or the person chairing the meeting, as soon as possible. - 2.
+At the start of the meeting, the chair shall announce the name of any member who will be participating remotely.
+This information shall also be recorded in the meeting minutes. - 3.
+All votes taken during any meeting in which a member participates remotely shall be by roll call.

+- 4. A member participating remotely may participate in an executive session but shall state at the start of any such session that no other person is present and/or able to hear the discussion at the remote location, unless presence of that person is approved by a simple majority vote of the public body. - 5.
+When feasible, the chair, or in the chair's absence the person chairing the meeting, shall distribute to remote participants in advance of the meeting, copies of any documents or exhibits that he or she reasonably anticipates will be used during the meeting.
+If used during the meeting, such documents shall be part of the official record of the meeting and shall be listed in the meeting minutes and retained in accordance with M.G.L. c.
 30A, sec.
 22.